ruanyf/react-testing-demo/README.md

 ## Testing Library

-The most important tool of testing React is [offical Test Utilities](https://facebook.github.io/react/docs/test-utils.html).
-But this tool only provides low-level API, as a result, some third-party test libraries are built based on it.
+The most important tool of testing React is [official Test Utilities](https://facebook.github.io/react/docs/test-utils.html), but it only provides low-level API.
+As a result, some third-party test libraries are built based on it.
 Airbnb's [Enzyme library](https://github.com/airbnb/enzyme) is the easiest one to use among them.

-Every test case thus has two ways to write.
+Thus every test case has at least two ways to write.

 > - Test Utilities' way
 > - Enzeym's way